johnnyy5929/sep11-freedom-project/tool/learning-log.md

 	enemy.enterState("idle")
 })
 `````
-This allows the enemy to shot at people and gave the shape of the bullet.
+This allows the enemy to shoot at people and gives the shape of the bullet.
-These are the code I learned and I used them to make a fun game where you run around trying not to get hit.
+These are the codes I learned and I used them to make a fun game where you run around trying not to get hit.
 The code for that is:

 `````js